 Use a good commercial stripper, and let IT do the work.
 I prefer ZAR or DAD's (brand) stripper, since they works very quickly and is easy to use.
 Some of the "totally non-dangerous" or "no fume" strippers may work okay for some people, but I find them very slow working, requiring many applications to remove an old finish.
 Just use an old brush to simply apply it gently in the direction of the grain on a selected area of the cabinet (don't strip too much of the cabinet at once, otherwise the stripper may dry and become difficult to remove).
 Work the stripper into corners and grooves.
 Wait 5 minutes for it to soak in, and repeat the application.
 After it has all soaked in, use a putty knife to gently scrape the mess off flat surfaces.
 The old finish will come off in globs.
 Be careful not to gouge the veneer while you are scraping.
 Get ALL the old finish out of crevices using a stiff bristle (not wire) brush dipped in stripper.
-When the first pass of stripping is done, take some medium steel wool, or a stripping pad, and dip it in alcohol.
+When the first pass of stripping is done, take some medium steel wool, or a stripping pad, and dip it in alcohol or an after-wash solvent.
 Rub down the entire section you have stripped to make sure you are down to bare wood.
 The magic word here is GENTLE!
 I have found that if you avoid rubbing hard, much of the original stain can be preserved.
 This is an advantage, since the color will match the original, and if you opt to not refinish under the lid (which I usually leave original), you will have a near-perfect match between the refinished and original sections!
 If you press too hard with the steel wool, you will start removing lots of stain, and end up having to do a complete multi-coat re-staining job.
 Use a soft toothbrush dipped in alcohol to remove stripper and old finish from cracks and crevices.
 If you find spots where the old finish is not completely removed, re-apply stripper as noted above, and repeat the process.
 Sometimes I make up to 4 passes with the stripper to assure that all the old finish is removed from every nook and cranny.
 When the stripping is complete, take a stripping pad, saturate it in alcohol, and gently wipe down the entire cabinet, followed by a rub-down with a soft rag.

 Be patient.
 Stripping is the most important part of the whole process, because a lousy stripping job will always show through no matter how well you apply the finish.
 It typically takes me 3-5 nights to strip an average Victrola cabinet.
 It takes time to do it right, but the job is not difficult!!
 If I want to strip the lid, but leave the original underlid Victrola decal panel intact, simply cut a sheet of heavy plastic to the size of the panel, and use masking tape around the edges to seal it down tightly.
 Use care in positioning the tape to be flush with the inside corners.
 Use an Exacto Knife to trim the tape as needed to fit perfectly.
 This takes time, but will work well if you are careful not to "glop" excessive stripper or alcohol on the tape while you are removing the finish from around the edges.
 Some tiny amount of stripper will usually get onto the panel through capillary action under the tape, so as soon as you've completed stripping the top, remove the tape and use a waterlogged paper towel to thoroughly clean the panel and remove the stripping solvent or alcohol that has gotten on the underlid panel.
 Then repeat with more water and a new towel.
 Any small areas under the tape that have a slightly damaged finish due to the capillary effect can easily be repaired by gently rubbing a finish restorer such as Howard's "Restor-A-Finish on the slightly damaged sections.
 The damaged areas will usually smooth right out.